-Capital expenditures were \$1.0 million for the first quarter of 2010 (2009 - \$1.1 million).
-Return on investment ("ROI") and maintenance capital are tracked on a project-by-project basis.
+Clearwater grades investments in property, plant, equipment and licences as either return on investment ("ROI") or maintenance capital and tracks each on a project-by-project basis.
 Significant expenditures that are expected to have an average return in excess of average cost of capital are classified as ROI, and expenditures that have less than the average cost of capital are classified as maintenance as are all refits.

+Capital expenditures were \$2.0 million for the first half of 2010 (2009 - \$3.7 million).
 Clearwater's capital program focus over the next few years will be maintaining its existing fleet and completing any necessary repairs and maintenance to its plants.